 Mary loves walking in the forest; moreover, Sam loves it too.

 Mary loves walking in the forest; however, Sandra finds it boring.

-You need to remember that the correct use of commas with coordinate conjunctions and conjunctive adverbs still applies.
+You need to remember that the correct use of commas with coordinating conjunctions and conjunctive adverbs still applies.

-Always consider using a range of sentence structures; readers will really appreciate it.
+Always consider using a range of sentence structures; readers will appreciate it.

 It is not a continuation of a similar or related idea.